 What Is a Company’s VAT Certificate?

 A VAT certificate is a must-have document for every registered company, and your ticket to legally collecting Value Added Tax (VAT) on sales.
-Issued by your country's tax authorities, it includes vital details like your VAT registration number, company name, and address.
+Issued by your country's tax authorities, it includes vital details like your VAT registration number, company trading name, and address.

 A VAT certificate is your go-to for selling VAT-subject goods or services too.
 It's a legal necessity if your annual sales cross a certain limit.
 For instance, in the UK, if your annual taxable turnover goes beyond £85,000, you've got to register for VAT.